The Opponent

 Requirements

-1. Set up Demul according to your preferences and acquire the Dreamcast Japan BIOS files.
-Ensure that buttons are mapped for loading and saving states.
+1. Set up your emulator of choice according to your preferences and acquire the Dreamcast Japan BIOS files.
+For Demul, ensure that buttons are mapped for loading and saving states.

 2. Install the newest version of Cheat Engine.

-4. In the Memory Scan Options in Cheat Engine, set the Start and Stop fields to 2c000000 and 2cffffff respectively before searching for values.
+5. In the Memory Scan Options in Cheat Engine, set the Start and Stop fields to the above addresses for your emulator before searching for values.

 Memory Viewer Tips